Geomint/thecoffeeshop/README.md

 #### The Order Model:

-The Order model within the checkout app holds the following data for the orders in The Coffee Shop.
+The Order model within the checkout app holds the following data for the orders in The Coffee Shop ☕️.

 **Name**|**Key in db**|**Validation**|**Field Type**
 :-----:|:-----:|:-----:|:-----: